Edward Gaming

 Edward Gaming (EDG) is a professional esports organization based in Shanghai, China.

 EDG's League of Legends team, officially called EDG Hycan, competes in the League of Legends Pro League (LPL) and plays home games at the Shanghai Electric Industrial Park.
 It is the only LPL team to have won both the Mid-Season Invitational and the World Championship, in 2015 and 2021 respectively.

+EDG's VALORANT team competes in the VALORANT Champions Tour as a partnered franchised team.
+Since 2022, they have consistently represented China on the international stage, attending almost every international event since their debut at 2022 VALORANT Champions.
+They won 2024 Valorant Champions, beating Team Heretics 3-2.